 (It may be an old cliché but it is true)

 At the beginning of 2019 I visited two exhibtions showing the work of Elisabeth Frink.
 I found her sketches of horses, on display in the 'Lightbox Gallery' in Woking, particularly inspiring.
-The two paintings below were the outcome.
+The two paintings below were inspired by her work.

 Recently completed project